ITV Play: Shows

 All of the shows below were shown on the ITV Play channel.
 Quizmania is the only one that has been revived since the demise of ITV Play.

 Quizmania

 Quizmania, was presented by Greg Scott, Debbie King, Lee Baldry and others and was produced by FremantleMedia.
 It was the first phone-in quiz show produced for ITV.
 The success of this show was one of the main reasons ITV started ITV Play.
 The last episode was broadcast on 14 January 2007.
-The series returned on 17 July 2008 as an online-only programme, co-produced by Screen Pop Ltd. and Illuma Digital.
+The series returned on 17 July 2008 as an online-only programme, co-produced by ScreenPop Ltd. and Illumina Digital.

 The Call

 The Call, presented by Tim Dixon, Dave O'Reilly, Zö Christien and Emma Lee, had a feature called the Phrase that Pays and a winner could be made simply by answering saying "ITV is the Place to Play" and not anything else.
 It ended on 22 December 2006.
 The series was produced by ITV Productions (Granada) in Manchester.